viccro/cryptidSightings/dataDict/mediaDetails.md

 # Element: mediaDetails

-**Description:** Details about the media object that describes a cryptid sighting
+**Description:** Administrative and descriptive details about the media object that describes a cryptid sighting

 ## Sub-element: mediaIdentifier